thorstenmahieu/thorstenmahieu.github.io/AI-based repeated pattern recognition of architectural decoration in Roman Asia Minor.md

 ---
 {::comment} # AI-Based Pattern Recognition of Roman Architectural Decoration {:/comment}

-For my masters thesis, I focused on developing an **AI-based system** for recognizing and segmenting repetitive decorative patterns in Roman architectural elements, specifically from the ancient region of Asia Minor.
-This was a project in close collaboration with Julie Verlinden, a PhD student in ancient archeology, who provided the raw images for the dataset and archeologic literature.
+For my master’s thesis, I developed an AI-based system for recognizing and segmenting repetitive decorative patterns in Roman architectural elements, focusing on the ancient region of Asia Minor.
+This project was carried out in close collaboration with Julie Verlinden, a PhD student in ancient archaeology, who provided the raw image dataset and relevant archaeological literature.

 ## Objectives